anishah78/Web-App-DevOps-Project/README.md

 - **Frontend:** The user interface is designed using HTML, CSS, and JavaScript to ensure a smooth and intuitive user experience.

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

+## Architecture of Project

+## Delivery Date

+## Dockerfile
+Developing a Dockerfile for the application involves encapsulating all essential dependencies and configuration settings.
+This containerization process ensures uniform application packaging and streamlines the deployment process.
+# step 1
+**Base Image Selection:**
+Begin by selecting an official Python runtime as the parent image.
+For a Flask application, python:3.8-slim is a suitable choice.

+**Set the Working Directory:**
+Utilize the WORKDIR instruction to establish the working directory in the container.
+Set it to /app, a commonly used directory for web applications.

+**Copy Application Files:**
+Utilise the COPY instruction to transfer the contents of your local directory into the container's /app directory.
+This ensures accessibility of your application code and files within the container.

+**Install Python Packages from requirements.txt:**
+Install the Python packages outlined in your requirements.txt file.
+This file should encompass all the necessary packages for the successful execution of the application.
+Execute the command `pip install --trusted-host pypi.python.org -r requirements.txt` to install these packages.

+**Expose Port 5000:**
+Facilitate external access to your Flask application from outside the container by specifying the exposure of port 5000.

+**Define Startup Command:**
+Employ the CMD instruction to specify the command executed upon container launch.
+In this case, the command should run the file initiating the Flask application.

+# step 2
+Proceed to build your Docker image as it stands by executing the following command: docker build -t <name_of_the_image> .

+# step 3
+Run a local Docker container to verify the proper functioning of the application within the containerized environment.
+Initiate the Docker container by executing the following command: docker run -p 5000:5000 <name_of_the_image>.
+This command maps port 5000 from your local machine to the container, facilitating access to the containerized application from your local development environment.
+Access the application within the Docker container by opening a web browser and navigating to http://127.0.0.1:5000.
+Confirm the expected functionality of the application by testing its features within the containerized environment.

+# step 4
+Label your Docker image with pertinent details.
+Specify the image name, version, and Docker Hub repository using the following format: docker tag <name_of_the_image> <docker_hub_username>/<image_name>:<tag>.
+Employ the `docker push` command to upload the Docker image to Docker Hub.
+To ensure accessibility, perform a test by pulling the image from Docker Hub, preferably in your local development environment.
+After successfully pulling the image, run the container and confirm that the application functions as expected.

+## Terraform
+This will serve as the foundation for provisioning an Azure Kubernetes Service (AKS) cluster using infrastructure as code (IaC)

+# Define the networking module
+# variable.tf
+The following two variables should of type string, and one show be of type list (string) Create the following variables:
+- Resource_group_name variable: A container that includes the relevant Azure resources to be managed and deployed.
+- Location variable: the location where the AKS cluster service will be situated.
+- vnet_address_space: a defined range of virtual addressed allocated to communicate among tasks within the resource group.

+# main.tf
+Establish the fundamental networking resources required for an AKS cluster.
+This encompasses the creation of an Azure Resource Group, a VNet, two subnets (for the control plane and worker nodes), and a Network Security Group (NSG).
+Assign the following names to these resources:
+1. **Azure Resource Group:** variable created earlier (container that includes relevant Azure resoucers to be managed and deployed).
+2. **Virtual Network (VNet):** (Allows resources to communicate with each other).
+3. **Control Plane Subnet:** (Manages the resources and clusters such as nodes and pods).
+4. **Worker Node Subnet:** (A virtual machine that processes a portion of an application's workload).
+5. **Network Security Group (NSG):** (Security rules that manage inbound and outbound traffic for several types of Azure resources)

+# outputs.tf
+Define the following output variables:
+1. **vnet_id:** (Stores the ID of the previously created VNet, facilitating connection to the cluster module).
+2. **control_plane_subnet_id:** (Holds the ID of the control plane subnet within the VNet, specifying the subnet for AKS cluster control plane components).
+3. **worker_node_subnet_id:** (Stores the ID of the worker node subnet within the VNet, specifying the subnet for AKS cluster worker nodes).
+4. **networking_resource_group_name:** (Provides the name of the Azure Resource Group where networking resources were provisioned, ensuring alignment with the cluster module resources).
+5. **aks_nsg_id:** (Stores the ID of the Network Security Group (NSG), facilitating association with the AKS cluster for security rule enforcement and traffic filtering).

+Finally, you would now use the following command terraform init to initalise the directory.

+## Defining and AKS cluster

 ## Contributors